hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 <ul>
 <li> <b>Custom</b>: All provider details are required.
-<li> <b>HP Cloud OS - OpenStack (Grizzly)</b>: The dashboard provides values for the HP Cloud OS Administration Dashboard environment.
+<li> <b>HP Cloud OS - OpenStack (Grizzly)</b>: The dashboard provides values for the HP Cloud OS for Moonshot Administration Dashboard environment.
 Provider details are not required.
 <li> <b>HP Cloud - OpenStack (Diablo)</b>: The dashboard provides values for the HP Cloud Services environment.
 You must enter <b>Provider Details</b>, which are required.
 <li> <b>Custom - OpenStack (Grizzly)</b>: Provides maximum flexibility when you are creating a resource pool. <b>Details</b> and <b>Provider Details</b> are required.
 </ul>